StefTN/cldemo-vagrant_quagga/README.md

 ------------------
 To use one of the demos above, follow the instructions in the README for each repository.

-To use the reference topology by itself without any of the above demos, follow the instructions below.
+To use the reference topology by itself outside of the above demos, follow the instructions below.

 ## Provision the topology and logging in